OpsMx/enterprise-spinnaker/charts/oes/README.md

 In Kibana, go to Discover -> Open -> Spinnaker Logs to see logs from Spinnaker pods.

+### Enabling centralized monitoring
+Monitoring the different services of Spinnaker is important in keeping it operating optimally.
+OES has enabled prometheus and grafana to provide a way to monitor Spinnaker.
+To enable it, you need to install with the flag

+    --set enableMonitoring=true

+To get the hostname for Grafana, run

+    kubectl get svc [--namespace mynamespace] | grep grafana

+and find the service with grafana in the name.
+Example output would be:

+	NAME                TYPE           CLUSTER-IP   EXTERNAL-IP   PORT(S)          AGE
+	somename-grafana    LoadBalancer   10.28.5.38   34.68.196.3   3000:32620/TCP   10m

+Using the EXTERNAL-IP address, go to http://EXTERNAL-IP:3000

+The login userid will be *admin*.
+The get the password, run the following, replacing myname with the helm release name:

+	kubectl get secret myname-grafana -o jsonpath="{.data.admin-password}"  | base64 --decode

+Once you have logged in, you can go to Dashboards -> Manage and explore two dashboards that are already installed.

 ### Change History
+Apr 2019:
+- Include Prometheus, grafana

 Dec 2019:
 - Include Elasticsearch, fluentbit and kibana
 - Make use of persistent volumes optional